invokermain/pymssql-utils/README.md

 * Baked-in sensible defaults and usage patterns.
 * Provides optional execution batching, similar to [_pyodbc's_](https://github.com/mkleehammer/pyodbc) `fast_executemany`.
-* Parses the SQL Types that _pymssql_ misses to native Python types, and vice versa.
+* Provides consistent parsing between SQL Types and native Python types.
 * Makes it easy to serialize your data with [_orjson_](https://github.com/ijl/orjson).
 * Provides you with simple and clear options for error handling.